sneakyx/egroupwareserver/README.md

 # 1. General info

+There are 2 versions:
+- "master" is the actual 16.1 version (stable) - based on php 5.6
+- "develop" is the 17.1 version (release candidate) - based on php 7

 This dockerfile builds an eGroupware container.
-As You can see in the dockerfile, it is based on php 5.6.

 You'll also need a MySQL or MariaDB container for the database.

 See also my [extended image](https://hub.docker.com/r/sneaky/egroupware-extended/), which is an extended egroupware (extended by my own apps)!